MuaSevim/bank-app/readme.md

 ## Functionality

-- It is not as functional as real world bank applications since I made this using only Vanilla JavaScript to practice my skills.
-- It has essential functionalities such as transfering money, requesting loan, deleting account ...
+- The application has essential functionalities such as transfering money, requesting loan, entering to account, deleting the account
-- Datas are displayed beautifully with power of modern array methods and some magical CSS
+- Datas are displayed beautifully with power of ES6 array methods and some magical CSS
-- This project is still in development and there is a lot more to come
+- The application is still in development and there is a lot more to come

 ## Preview